svven/summary/README.md

 The included template is built on top of bootstrap and displays the articles in a nice responsive grid layout.

-Clicking the article title, image and description cycles through the multiple extracted values for each.
-This helps visualizing extraction results.
+**Clicking the article title, image and description cycles through the multiple extracted values.
+This helps visualizing extraction results.**

 Docstrings
 ==========

 ```
-* extract(urls)
+extract(urls)
 ```
 Parses each url and performs the extraction.
 Returns a list of Extracted instances aka articles.